-As currently implemented, the plugin provided by TestFixtures only works with textual file content that can be encoded using the ASCII character set.
-This content will always be written with '\n' line seperators and, when read, will always have its line endings normalised to '\n'.
+As currently implemented, the parser provided by TestFixtures only works with textual file content that can be encoded using the ASCII character set.
+This content will always be written with ' $\n'$ line separators and, when read, will always have its line endings normalised to ' $\n'$ .
 If you hit any limitations caused by this, please raise an issue in the tracker on GitHub.